Health libraryBack to health library

 However, if being physically active brings on symptoms in your child, quick-relief medicine can also be used to help keep an attack from ever happening, according to the American Academy of Pediatrics (AAP).

 Controller medication.
-If your child has symptoms two or more times a week—or wakes up at night with symptoms more than twice a month—the doctor will probably prescribe controller medicine in addition to quick-relief medicine, according to the AAP.
+If your child has symptoms more than two times a week—or wakes up at night with symptoms more than twice a month—the doctor will probably prescribe controller medicine in addition to quick-relief medicine, according to the AAP.

 Unlike quick-relief medicines, which are taken only as needed, controller medicines must be taken every day.
 They work by helping to prevent inflammation in your child's airways, which can reduce the frequency and severity of asthma attacks.
 The most common type of controller medicine is an inhaled steroid.